 Then we had sustained eye contact for a period of more than a few seconds -- remember, I'm autistic, and continuously maintaining eye contact for more than about 1 second at a time does not come naturally to me -- and I was very moved because her eyes were gorgeous, and I hugged her and whispered in her ear that she was gorgeous and she made me very happy.
 And she whispered: "Is it only my looks?"
 And I whispered: "No, it's a lot more than that.
 But to be honest, you're also extremely good-looking, and that's very nice too."
 After I said that she hugged me tighter.

 Then I was living with my brother in a house next to an Interstate exit and entrance.
 In real life I've never lived in such a location.
 The landscape was fairly flat, and dusty, and the sun was very bright although the weather outside was cool.
 The house was small and seemed flimsily-built.
 There was very little sound insulation, we had to raise our voices slightly to be heard over the roar of vehicles on the highway.
 Gradually, with the help of more clues, I figured out that the house was somewhere in west Texas.
-I've never lived in Texas, but I've passed through a few times, and a lot of people I know, relative, friends, acquaintances, live in Texas or have lived there.
+I've never lived in Texas, but I've passed through a few times, and a lot of people I know, relatives, friends, acquaintances, live in Texas or have lived there.
 Although more often in central or east Texas -- from Abilene to Louisiana -- than west Texas.
 When I figured out where the house was, I remarked to my brother, "I don't have any contacts near here."
 My brother nodded, but I couldn't tell if my lack of acquaintances unsettled him as it did me.

 He and I walked across the road from our house to the local saloon, where we met a group of friendly and hard-drinking guys who clearly were led by a guy who looked somewhat like a younger Hank Williams, Jr, except bigger.
 He wore a Stetson and sunglasses indoors and out.
 He spoke with a slight Russian accent.
 He bought drinks for his buddies and also for me and my brother, although we had just met.
 He was disappointed that my bother and I weren't drinking faster, but he didn't make a big deal of it.
 He and I were standing at the bar and laughing about something when suddenly he stopped laughing.
 He was looking past me to the entrance of the saloon.
 I turned around and saw one of his crew standing by the entrance and looking very grim.